NTIA/scos-sensor/README.md

 `scos-sensor` was designed by NTIA/ITS with the following goals in mind:

  - Easy-to-use sensor control and data retrieval via IP network
- - low-cost, open-source development resources
+ - Low-cost, open-source development resources
  - Design flexibility to allow developers to evolve sensor technologies and metrics
  - Hardware agnostic